Unsupervised model-free representation learning: The active case: MDPs without rewards

 In this section we introduce learner's actions into the protocol.
-The setting is a sequential interaction between the learner and the environment.
-Given are a space of observations $\cX$ and of a space actions $\cA$, where $\cA$ is assumed finite.
+The setting is a sequential interaction between a learner and an environment.
+Given are a space of observations $\cX$ and a space of actions $\cA$, where $\cA$ is assumed finite.
 At each time step $i\in\N$ the environment provides an observation $X_i$, the learner takes an action $A_i$, then the next observation $X_{i+1}$ is provided, and so on.
 Each next observation $X_{i+1}$ is generated according to some (unknown) probability distribution $P(X_{i+1}| X_0,A_0,\dots,X_i,A_i)$.
-Actions are generated by a probability distribution $\pi$ that is called a {\em policy}; in general, it has the form $\pi(A_{i+1}| X_0,A_0,\dots,X_i,A_i, X_{i+1})$.
+Actions are generated by a probability distribution $\pi$ that is called a {\em policy}; in general, it has the form $\pi(A_{i+1}| X_0,A_0,\dots,X_i,A_i, X_{i+1})$, for all $i\in\N$.

 Note that we do not introduce costs or rewards into consideration.
-Thus, we are dealing with an unsupervised version of the problem; the goal is just to find a concise representation that preserves the dynamics of the problem.
+Thus, we are dealing with an unsupervised version of the common reinforcement-learning problem; the goal is just to find a concise representation that preserves the dynamics of the process.

+The focus in this section is on time-homogeneous Markov environments, that is, on Markov Decision Processes (MDPs) without rewards.
+Thus, we assume that $X_{i+1}$ only depends on $X_i$ and $A_i$, and this dependence is constant in $i$.
+This means that $P$ can be identified with a function $p$ from $\cX\times\cA$ to the space $\mathcal P(\cX)$ of probability distributions on $\cX$